Spring Meeting (play)

-Spring Meeting is a 1938 British comedy play written by M.J.
-Farrell and John Perry.
+Spring Meeting is a 1938 British comedy play written by Molly Keane (as M.J.
+Farrell) and John Perry.
 It was a hit in the West End, running for 310 performances at the Ambassadors Theatre between May 1938 and March 1939.
 Directed by John Gielgud, the cast included Niall MacGinnis, Edmund Breon, Nicholas Phipps, Joyce Carey, Zena Dare, Betty Chancellor and Margaret Rutherford.
 Rutherford's performance in particular attracted strong reviews.
 From December 1938 a Broadway version ran at the Morosco Theatre with a cast including Gladys Cooper and A.E.
 Matthews, lasting for 98 performances.